Fishest/school/_posts/2010-03-23-face-recognition.markdown

 In the first section, it is quite evident that increasing the number of principal components generated assists in accurate facial recognition.
-Except for one case at ten components (which I cannot really explain) every result went up for the AT&T dataset:
+Except for one case at ten components every result went up for the AT&T dataset:

 *   **400 Images with 2 Principal Components**